Contamination Bias in Linear Regressions: General Problem

 Second, we assume $\mathcal{G}$ is specified such that that one of two conditions holds: \begin{assumption} Let $\mu_0(w)=E[Y_i(0)\mid W_i=w]$ and recall $p_{k}(w)= E[X_{ik}\mid W_i=w]$.
 Either

 for all $k$, or

 \end{assumption} The first condition requires the covariate adjustment to be flexible enough to capture each treatment's propensity score.
 For example, with a linear specification for $g$, \cref{eq:pscore_in_G} requires the propensity scores to be linear in $W_i$ \parencite[cf.\ eq.
 (30) in][]{AnKr99handbook}.
 This condition holds trivially in \Cref{ex1}, since $W_i$ is a vector of indicators for groups within which $X_i$ is randomly assigned.
-When this condition holds, the projection of the treatment onto the covariates coincides with the vector of propensity scores, and the projection residuals are given by $\tilde{X}_i=X_i-p(W_i)$.
+When this condition holds, the projection of the treatment onto the covariates coincides with the vector of propensity scores, and the projection residuals coincide with the conditionally demeaned treatment vector $\tilde{X}_i=X_i-p(W_i)$.

-In \Cref{ex2}, with $X_i$ being a deterministic function of unit and time indices and a linear specification for $g$, \cref{eq:pscore_in_G} fails because the propensity scores are binary---they cannot be captured by a linear function of the unit and time indicators in $W_i$.
-However, \cref{eq:model_based} can still be satisfied by a parallel trends assumption: that the average untreated potential outcomes $Y_i(0)$ are linear in the unit and time effects.\footnote{Identification based on \cref{eq:pscore_in_G} can be seen as ``design-based'' in that it leverages only the conditional random assignment of $D_i$ and specifies the treatment assignment process.
+In \Cref{ex2}, with $X_i$ being a deterministic function of unit and time indices and $g(W_i)$ including unit and time fixed effects, \cref{eq:pscore_in_G} fails because the propensity scores are binary---they cannot be captured by a linear combination of the \acp{TWFE}.
+However, \cref{eq:model_based} is satisfied by a parallel trends assumption: that the average untreated potential outcomes $Y_i(0)$ are linear in the unit and time effects.
+We elaborate on this setup in \Cref{apdx:did}.\footnote{Identification based on \cref{eq:pscore_in_G} can be seen as ``design-based'' in that it only restricts the treatment assignment process.
 Identification based on \cref{eq:model_based} can be seen as ``model-based'' in that it makes no assumptions on the treatment assignment process but specifies a model for the unobserved untreated potential outcomes.}

 Under either condition in \Cref{ass:model_or_design}, the specification of controls is flexible enough to avoid \ac{OVB}.
 To see this formally, suppose all treatment effects are constant: $\tau_{ik}=\tau_k$ for all $k$.
 This restriction lets us write $Y_i=Y_i(0)+X_i^\prime\tau$, where $\tau$ is a vector collecting the constant effects.
 The only source of bias when regressing $Y_i$ on $X_i$ and controls is then the unobserved variation in the untreated potential outcomes $Y_i(0)$.
-But it follows from the definition of $\beta$ in \cref{eq:beta_general} that there is no such \ac{OVB} when \Cref{ass:model_or_design} holds; the coefficient vector identifies the constant effects:
+But it follows from the expression for $\beta$ in \cref{eq:beta_general} that there is no such \ac{OVB} when \Cref{ass:model_or_design} holds: